Open Bible Data Home About News OET Key

 on=perspiration/sweat_of your(ms)=both_nostrils you(ms)_will_eat food/grain/bread

-The phrase “by the sweat of your nose/brow” is an idiom that refers to hard physical labor.
-Consider whether or not your language has a similar idiom.
-Also, bread was one of the main food staples for that time and culture, so the Hebrew word for bread is used here as an idiom that refers to all food, not just bread.
+The phrase “by the sweat of your brow” is a common expression that refers to hard physical labor.
+Consider whether or not your language has a similar common expression.
+Also, bread was one of the main food staples for that time and culture, so the Hebrew word for bread is used here as a common expression that refers to all food, not just loaves of bread.
 Consider whether your language does something similar, using one type of food (such as bread, rice or potatoes) to refer to all food in general.
 Or you could use a general term like “food,” especially if bread is rare or expensive in your language area.
-Alternate translation: “Only by the sweat of your face will you be able to have enough food to eat,” or “You will have to work hard and sweat a lot in order to have enough food to eat,”
+Alternate translation: [Only by the sweat of your face will you be able to have enough food to eat] or [You will have to work hard and sweat a lot in order to have enough food to eat]

 until you(ms)=return to/towards the=soil